Hemantw98/Create-server-and-deploy-application-on-DigitalOcean/README.md

-## Project: Create server and deploy application on DigitalOcean.
+## Project:- Create server and deploy application on DigitalOcean.
 **Setup and configure a server on DigitalOcean.**

 1. Create a DigitalOcean account: Go to the DigitalOcean website (https://www.digitalocean.com/) and create an account.
 You will need to provide your name, email address, and a password.